callumrollo/geotiff-generator/README.md

 You can supply your own lon, lat and bathy as numpy arrays or point the script to netcdf bathymetry files you have downloaded from [GEBCO](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) or [EMODnet](https://portal.emodnet-bathymetry.eu/).

 The script is very basic and be easily customised.
-Currently two colourpalettes are offered for the bathymap.
-I have not implemented a jet style colourmap.
-Please don't do it.
+Currently three colourpalettes are offered for the bathymap.

+### Known Issues

+##### PROJ: proj_create_from_database: Cannot find proj.db

+Python can't find the database of projections it needs to georefrence the tiff.
+This is a paths issue.

+**Solutions:**

+In linux I suggest appending anaconda3/envs/geotiff-generator/bin to your path in your shell rc file:

+PATH=$PATH:/home/username/anaconda3/envs/geotiff-generator/bin

+In Windows find the path (search for proj.db in your Anaconda3 folder) and append it to the path in your python console with:

+setx PATH %PATH%;path-to-your-proj-folder

+Changing paths like this can break your computer though so take care.